-On Saturday, Walmart Inc (WMT.N) said in a filing with a U.S. regulator that it may India’s online store, Flipkart public in as early as four years, detailing for the first time a potential listing timeline for Walmart’s largest-ever acquisition.
+On Saturday, Walmart Inc (WMT.N) said in a filing with a U.S. regulator that it may make India’s online store, Flipkart, public in as early as four years, detailing for the first time a potential listing timeline for Walmart’s largest-ever acquisition.

 According to Walmart, in the May 11 filing with the U.S. Securities and Exchange Commission, minority investors holding 60 percent of Flipkart’s shares “acting together, may require Flipkart to effect an initial public offering” (IPO) four years after the close of the Walmart-Flipkart transaction.

-Though with time Walmart will appoint six directors with the consultation of all the majority Flipkart directors now it has been made clear in the deal that Walmart will initially appoint five directors to Flipkart’s board, two directors will be named by minority shareholders while Bansal will take one board seat.
-It is now only a matter of time for the deal to finish as it awaits the clearance from India’s anti-trust regulator hence expected to close later this year.
+Though, with time, Walmart will appoint six directors with the consultation of all the majority Flipkart directors now, it has been made clear in the deal that Walmart will initially appoint five directors to Flipkart’s board, and two directors will be named by minority shareholders while Bansal will take one board seat.
+It is now only a matter of time before the deal to finishing as it awaits clearance from India’s anti-trust regulator hence expected to close later this year.